Comfortingly delicious is what this Matar Chawal is about. A humble healthy rice dish that you can make in no time.

 Matar Chawal, which means green pea rice is an essential sundry in Pakistani cuisines.
 This simple rice dish is packed with piquant flavour from whole spices with some delicate sweetness of green peas.

-It’s the homely dish that most households make now and again.
+It’s the homely dish that most households make every now and again.
 And mine is included.

 This rice dish is a simplified form of pulao/ pilau rice.

 That means it uses a few similar whole spices and the same method of cooking.
 But it doesn’t take as much time nor as ingredients to make.

 I call it humble ingredients, as rice and green peas are the most essential for the dish.
 Yet, both are relatively easy and readily available for most people.